-- 2 GroupsThis is where you drill-down to view groups under the Elementary area. - 3 LocationThis screen lists the locations under the Grades 2-3 group.
-From here you can open or close the location. - 4 Details The details of the Bobcats roo
+- 2 Groups This is where you drill-down to view groups under the Elementary area. - 3 LocationThis screen lists the locations under the Grades 2-3 group.
+From here you can open or close the location. - 4 DetailsThe details of the Bobcats room.

-The details of the Bobcats room.
 From this screen you can also open or close the room and even see all the children checked into the location.
 You'll also notice a 'Cancel Check-out' button next to each name.
-This is useful if you need to remove a child from a room.
+This is